KatherineMichel/agile-sprint-playbook/list.md

 * Phases
 * Project Team Roles and Responsibilities
 * Stakeholders
+* Define Success (What does it look like?), Measurement and Evaluation
+* SMART
 * Timeline
-* SMART/Define Success, Measure and Evaluate

 Business Model Canvas
 * Value Proposition